ollionorg/cloud-bigtable-ecosystem/cassandra-bigtable-migration-tools/cassandra-bigtable-proxy/README.md

 ### Build and Run Proxy Locally

-Steps to run the adapter locally are as mentioned below:
+Steps to run the adaptor locally are as mentioned below:

 - Clone the repository (https://github.com/GoogleCloudPlatform/cloud-bigtable-ecosystem/cassandra-bigtable-migration-tools/cassandra-bigtable-proxy.git)
 - Update `config.yaml`